strategineer/personal-website/content/blog/2025-01-23/index.md

 ## What's less cool about the Maze of the Blue Medusa megadungeon?

+### Some boring rooms

-The Maze of the Blue Medusa is a big megadungeon and not all parts of it are equal in quality.
-Even though the bar is pretty high overall there's a few rooms that just fall short.
+The Maze of the Blue Medusa is a big megadungeon and not all parts of it were created equally.
+Even though the quality of rooms is pretty high overall, there's a few that fall short.

 An example of one is room 48 - Nui-Nga-Ma: